 What do I do with a diaper when I change it?

 If your baby is breastfed, simply store until wash day.
-Otherwise, shake solids into the toilet & store.
+Otherwise, shake solids into the toilet & store (I use a piece of TP to scrap what’s not “ploppable” and the rest goes in the wash.)
 Optionally, you can use a diaper sprayer on difficult to remove solids.
 You can use a kitchen size trash can with a liner or a zippered wet bag to store dirty diapers.
 I find that smells are minimized by leaving your pail open a crack.
 I prefer to remove pocket inserts as I put them in the “pail” so I can shake the whole thing into the washer without having to touch them again.

 How often do I wash & how many do I wash at once?